 One day, Nancy stopped by and Sara asked about seeing the office space across the hall that was currently empty.
 As amazing as the bones were, it seemed too large to invest in only a year after the Center was open.
 It sat in the back of her mind until one day, her Aunt Sandy called and said, “Did you see the property management office down the hall is moving out?”
 Not having considered this as a possibility, Sara rushed over to see it all the while thinking, “It’s too soon.
 We’re not ready yet!”

 As growth happens naturally in life, it is always good to take a step back and see the whole picture of what has occurred and perhaps why.
 Early on, Sara and Alan discussed a healing center, a sanctuary, where people could come to heal and seek shelter from the world.
 Whether their wounds would be physical or emotional in nature, the two were equipped to address both and often worked with their clients and patients together to accelerate healing.
 Could they have anticipated where their vision would go or how it would evolve?
 Not specifically.
 But they are continuously humbled by how it has and continues to grow and assist their community on a much greater scale than they could on their own with a team of over 25 massage therapists and acupuncturists, yoga instructors, wellness practitioners, and wellness coordinators.
 And they are still growing!
-That said, they are complete with the expansion… for now!
+That said, they are complete with their expansion… for now!

 “We all go through trials and tribulations in our life.
 We help wellness and spiritual seekers who have traversed obstacles in their own life by providing tools to facilitate their health and wellness journey.
 Whether through treatments offering relaxation, restoration, and recovery, yoga classes offering stretching, connection and deepening of one’s practice, or classes and education to enhance one’s knowledge base, we are here as your premier Maui Wellness Destination!
 Any of our skilled Wellness Coordinators will be able to assist in setting you up with the perfect wellness program customized just for you and your health goals.
 While we have reached our optimal point of growth in terms of the physical walls of our healing center, the growth within daily feels as if it has just begun.
-Come enjoy our Wellness Ohana and become a part of our sangha.
+Come enjoy our Wellness Ohana and become a part of our Sacred Sangha.
 We are here, for you!”